 Cut open the avocado and scoop out the pit.
 Cut it into large chunks and put in the blender.

-Add the cocoa, honey or agave, and almond milk.
+Add the cocoa, maple syrup or honey, and non-dairy milk.
 Blend, starting on low and then moving to high speed until it is smooth.

 Refrigerate the pudding and serve cold.
-Top with pistachios or other nuts.
-Enjoy!
+Top with pistachios if desired.